-All students with developmental disabilities will get a free and appropriate public education, responsive to their sensory and learning style needs.
+All students with developmental disabilities will get a free and appropriate public education, responsive to their individual sensory and learning styles.

-Students with developmental disabilities will not be excluded from regular classes with their non-disabled peers.
+Students with developmental disabilities will not be excluded from regular classes with their nondisabled peers.

-There will be a full implementation of the Individuals with Disabilities Education Act (IDEA), Section 504 of the Rehabilitation Act, the Americans with Disabilities Act (ADA), the Carl Lee Perkins Act, State Regulations, and other related disability laws and parents will receive appropriate training in these so they can advocate effectively on behalf of their child.
+There will be a full implementation of the Individuals with Disabilities Education Act (IDEA), Section 504 of the Rehabilitation Act, the Americans with Disabilities Act (ADA), and other related disability laws.